 In the second segment the postural reflex patterns will be explored in more depth, connecting them to specific functional movement issues and pain such as sciatica, neck and shoulder pain, sacroiliac joint dysfunction, leg, hip and lower back pain.
 We explore breathing from a somatic perspective, including how to release the diaphragm, ribcage and the primary muscles of respiration.
 The second segment focuses on the principles and language for teaching Somatic Movement Explorations.
 Students will practice their teaching skills with each other and receive feedback on their teaching.

 In the final segment you learn to assess the mechanics of walking and different gait patterns.
 You continue to learn more advanced Somatic Movement Explorations and teach a movement lesson and receive feedback to further advance your teaching skills.
 In this segment you develop your sense of touch for a safe and receptive approach towards your students.
 Lectures include ethics and the art of unconditional regard.

-Those who successfully demonstrate competence in their embodied understanding of Living Somatic Education, teaching Somatic Movement Explorations and who have completed all assignments will be certified as a Living Somatic Movement Teacher (LSMT).
+Those who successfully demonstrate competence in their embodied understanding of Living Somatics, teaching Somatic Movement Explorations and who have completed all assignments will be certified as a Living Somatic Movement Teacher (LSMT).

 In addition to the in-house training you will receive:

 - A course book covering the material taught during the training.

 - Lesson plans for Somatic Movement Explorations in an easy-to-teach-from chart.

 - An assignment book to document your learning.

 - Audio recordings of the training lectures and movement lessons.